Islandora-Labs/drupal_filter_validator/README.md

 Utilities for validating [Islandora filter-drupal.xml files](https://github.com/Islandora/islandora_drupal_filter).
 The two utilities are:

-* an XSD schema for validating filter-drupal.xml (e.g., `xmllint --schema filter-drupal.xsd filter-drupal.xml`).
+* an XSD schema for validating filter-drupal.xml files

 Note that filter-drupal.xml files currently distributed with Islandora don't include a namespace declaration so they won't validate against this (or any other) schema.
 If you want to validate your filter-drupal.xml file against this schema, add `xmlns=http://islandora.ca` to the root element, like this: